Paris Saint Germain vs Bayern München

 Parc des Princes, Paris

-Paris Saint Germain vs Bayern München – UEFA Champions League Semi-Final Tactical Preview
+Paris Saint Germain vs Bayern München: A Champions League Semi-Final For the Ages

 Home Team Analysis: Paris Saint Germain